mrcordova/time-tracking-dashboard-main/README.md

 ### What I learned

-How learned how to work with css grid and flexbox together.
+I learned how to work with css grid and flexbox together.
 I also learned how to have multiple hover effects on a parent and child element.

 ### Continued development